TechnologyMan101/fedora-workstation-setup-script/README.md

 # Documentation

-Version 4.15
+Version 5.0

-Supported Fedora Workstation Versions: 35
+Supported Fedora Workstation Versions: 36

 **Please Run Script After Following Instructions Here**

+<ins>_**Make sure to update your system using the system’s software center and reboot before performing any tasks here and running the script.
+Failing to do so may result in severe breakage!!!**_</ins>

-**The Extras folder also contains other tools you may want including font packs.**
+**The Extras folder also contains other tools you may want.**

 **Make sure to enable Third-Party Repositories during initial setup!!!**

 Please install .rpm files and files using other types of installation formats using files manually (if you have them).

-Please copy the Essential Font Pack from Extras at https://mega.nz/folder/sBwwxBTR#zf6d3UaJYnNGl5tXaN63ag into `/usr/share/fonts/` Use `sudo nautilus` to open the file manager as root.
-This is required to perform these actions as this is modifying files on the system level.
-Before copying the font pack to the fonts folder, check that the folder permissions are all on “Create and delete files.”

 Please add yourself to `vboxusers` using `sudo usermod -aG vboxusers $USER` and then reboot.
 Only do this if you have VirtualBox installed.
+As the RPMFusion Free repository includes VirtualBox, the full install option in this script will install VirtualBox, thus, this part of setup will be automated within the script.
+This command should only be manually used if the user uses the minimal install option and installs VirtualBox manually.

 # Keyboard Shortcuts: